 Designing the application

-Following the user insights researched during the discovery stage, your UX/UI team prepares interactive prototypes that simulate the functionality and user experience of a mental health app.
+Based on user insights gathered during the discovery stage, your UX/UI team prepares interactive prototypes that simulate the functionality and user experience of a mental health app.

-Keep in mind that a mental health app may not do the job without prioritizing accessibility in design.
-That’s why when developing app design, your UX/UI team should consider physical, sensory, and cognitive limitations — and how these overlap with mental disorders.
-Ideally, your team should perform user accessibility testing before solidifying app prototypes to make sure your application is truly inclusive.
+Keep in mind that a mental health app may not do the job without prioritizing accessibility in its design.
+That’s why, when developing app design, your UX/UI team should consider physical, sensory, and cognitive limitations — and how they overlap with mental disorders.
+Ideally, your team should conduct user accessibility testing before finalizing app prototypes to ensure your application is truly inclusive.

-Overall, your accessibility requirements should be guided by the WCAG (Web Content Accessibility Guidelines) standard.
+Overall, your accessibility requirements should be guided by the Web Content Accessibility Guidelines (WCAG) standard.
 This standard provides specific guidelines for creating content that is perceivable (P), operable (O), understandable (U), and robust (R) — also known as POUR guidelines.

-Besides design adjustments, accessibility calls for back-end technical or coding considerations.
-This may involve compatibility with assistive technologies like screen readers and voice recognition software.
+In addition to design adjustments, accessibility requires back-end technical considerations.
+This may involve ensuring compatibility with assistive technologies such as screen readers and speech recognition software.

-Along with the main designs, your UX/UI team also prepares explicit consent forms and privacy policies that detail data processing methods, storage duration, and third-party data sharing.
+Along with the main designs, your UX/UI team also prepares explicit consent forms and privacy policies that detail data processing methods, data retention periods, and third-party data sharing.
 After app prototypes are tested by real users and approved by project stakeholders, they are turned into final design layouts and handed over to the development team.

 MVP development and testing

-Next comes the minimum viable product development stage, where developers code the key features of your mental health solution, develop the application’s front and back end, and implement necessary security features.
+Next comes the minimum viable product development stage, where developers code the key mental health app features, build the application’s front and back ends, and implement necessary security controls.

 If your mental health app handles Protected Health Information (PHI), your development team must also implement robust backup mechanisms to ensure data integrity and availability in case of system failures or cyberattacks.
 At this stage, mental health app developers also set up necessary integrations.

-In parallel with the development, the quality assurance and testing team validates each aspect of your solution, making sure it is developed according to predefined benchmarks and applicable regulations.
-Since the very beginning of the app development process, the QA team is also in charge of creating and maintaining project documentation — an important artifact to ensure certification compliance.
+In parallel with development, the quality assurance and testing team validates each aspect of your solution, ensuring it is developed in accordance with predefined benchmarks and applicable regulations.
+From the outset of the app development process, the QA team is responsible for creating and maintaining project documentation — an important artifact for ensuring certification compliance.

 Conducting legal and security checks

 With a functional application and comprehensive project documentation on hand, you can run a HIPAA compliance assessment or GDPR compliance audit to make sure your application is fully ready for the market.
-If necessary, you can involve a third-party compliance expert to run the necessary checks.
+If needed, you can engage a third-party compliance expert to conduct the required checks.

-Some mental health solutions might also need to obtain approval from the FDA or other regulators — or acquire telehealth licensing.
-If your application introduces novel mental health treatment methods or therapeutic interventions, you need to conduct clinical validation to assess its real impact on mental health outcomes.
+Some mental health solutions may also need FDA approval or other regulatory approval, or telehealth licensing.
+If your application introduces novel mental health treatment methods or therapeutic interventions, you need to conduct clinical validation to assess their real impact on mental health outcomes.

 Launching and scaling

-Perfected and approved by the regulators, your mental health application can finally enter the market.
-When the application is launched on the app stores or other target environments, your development team monitors its performance and introduces the necessary improvements, such as bug fixes, security patches, and OS updates.
+After regulatory approval, your mental health application can finally enter the market.
+When the application is launched on app stores or other target environments, your development team monitors its performance and implements necessary improvements, such as bug fixes, security patches, and OS updates.
 User feedback is regularly collected, assessed, and prioritized to inform the development of new features.

-When the application gains some traction and garners a loyal user base, your team can prepare it for further growth by adjusting its architecture and codebase.
+Once the application gains traction and builds a loyal user base, your team can prepare it for further growth by optimizing its architecture and codebase.

 14 key features for a market-ready mental health app

-While mental health apps come in many flavors, they share some features that allow them to support users in managing their mental well-being and achieving their goals.
+While mental health apps come in many forms, they share some features that help users manage their mental well-being and achieve their goals.

 Sign up/Sign in

-When a user first opens your mental health application, they should be welcomed with a simple and clear entry into the app.
+When a user first opens your mental health application, they should be greeted with a simple, clear onboarding experience.
 Here’s what your app’s registration should include:

 - Single sign-on (SSO)